Wentworth Drive,

 West course:

-World: formerly ranked 99th best course in the world (GOLF magazine, 2007; not in subsequent editions of this ranking).
+World's former 99th best course (GOLF Magazine, 2007; not in subsequent editions of this ranking).

 You can subscribe to the Where2Golf channel on YT if you like to see more video content.
 You'll find a "Subscribe" button on any of our YouTube videos.
 Or if you want a quick and direct access subscribe here.
 Once done, any new published videos will show up in your Subscriptions feed.